kvnlnt/statical/README.md

 - How to use npm
 - How [swig](http://paularmstrong.github.io/swig/) works (the templating engine)
 - [yml](http://www.yaml.org/start.html) syntax

+## Future-proofy
+Statical's build script uses [PostCss](https://github.com/postcss/postcss) and [Babel](https://babeljs.io/) to transform CSS and Javascript.
+This means you can both use and learn future syntax today.
+Being "transpilers", both tools greatly assist in writing less code that is cross browser compatible (there are exceptions) and cleaner.

 ## Structure
 The folder structure looks like this: